zouge666/02806-group28.github.io/index.md

 Host teams average ≈ 0.74 win-rate
 Non-hosts average ≈ 0.46 win-rate
-That’s almost a 30-point jump — the KDE curve for hosts is clearly shifted to the right.
+That’s almost a 30-point jump, the KDE curve for hosts is clearly shifted to the right.

 #### Why might this be?